xavier150/convert-video-for-Resolve/README.md

-# convert-video-for-Resolve
+# Convert video files for DaVinci Resolve
-Convert video files for DaVinci Resolve
+This script convert video files for DaVinci Resolve! :D